 COLLECTING THE CAST

-Another fan who has been captivated by The Walking Dead is Steve Grad, PSA/DNA's principal authenticator and go-to guy on entertainment, historical and sports autographs.
-A long-time autograph collector himself, who boasts a collection of over 100,000 in-person signatures, Grad is a renowned expert in autograph authentication.
-He has recently been tapped to be an expert authenticator for the History Channel's Pawn Stars program.
+Another fan who has been captivated by The Walking Dead is PSA/DNA's principal authenticator and go-to guy on entertainment, historical and sports autographs.
+A long-time autograph collector himself, who boasts a collection of over 100,000 in-person signatures, the lead authenticator is a renowned expert in autograph authentication.

-Sports Market Report recently sat down with Grad who, along with authenticating and certifying signed material for The Walking Dead, is himself a dedicated collector of cast-signed photos.
-Clearly as hooked as Hoover, Hornbuckle and Wanser, we began our chat with Grad by asking him why he has become such a fan of the show.
+Sports Market Report recently sat down with the autograph expert, who, along with authenticating and certifying signed material for The Walking Dead, is himself a dedicated collector of cast-signed photos.
+Clearly as hooked as Hoover, Hornbuckle and Wanser, we began our chat with the PSA/DNA expert by asking him why he has become such a fan of the show.

 |Melissa McBride Signed Photo||David Morrissey Signed Photo|